OrdnanceSurvey/postmanGeoJSON/README.md

 Please note that this plugin is designed to work with standard CRS84 GeoJSON geometry only.

+## License
+This code is shared by Ordnance Survey under the Open Government License (OGL).
+For more information, [click here](https://www.nationalarchives.gov.uk/doc/open-government-licence).

 ## Contributors
 - [@gold-meadow-42382](https://www.postman.com/gold-meadow-42382/workspace/geojson-visualizer/overview) (Original project version)
 - [@tmnnrs](https://github.com/tmnnrs)